 Oberon's wife, she is Queen of the Fairies.
 Because of Titania's argument with Oberon, the entire human and natural world is in chaos.
 Oberon wants the Indian boy she is protecting, but Titania refuses to give him up because when his mother died in childbirth, she agreed to raise the boy.
-Following Oberon's application of the love juice to her eyes, Titania falls in love with Bottom, and Oberon takes the Indian boy from her.
+Following Oberon's application of the love juice to her eyes, Titania falls in love with Bottom, and Oberon takes the A Midsummer Night's Dream

+Indian boy from her.
 Once he has the boy, Oberon releases the spell, and he and Titania are reunited.